ppy/osu-wiki/news/2020/2020-01-17-beatmap-spotlights-autumn-2019.md

 [![](/wiki/shared/news/2020-01-17-beatmap-spotlights-autumn-2019/taiko/betrayal.jpg)](https://osu.ppy.sh/beatmapsets/1026679)

-The obligatory metal beatmap for the Autumn spotlights is Inferi - A Betrayal Unforetold, a Featured Artist song mapped by ::Raiden::{ user=2239480 } and [Grünschale/Greenshell](https://osu.ppy.sh/users/Greenshell) (with a storyboard by [Faputa](https://osu.ppy.sh/users/Faputa)!).
+The obligatory metal beatmap for the Autumn spotlights is Inferi - A Betrayal Unforetold, a Featured Artist song mapped by ::Raiden::{ user=2239480 } and ::Grünschale/Greenshell::{ user=8693851 } (with a storyboard by ::Faputa::{ user=845733 }!).

 This intense song is filled with insane guitars and drums, which reflect in the Perfidiae difficulty.
 It's out to drain all of your stamina with its numerous never-ending 'deathstreams', complicated long streams that in this map also often include a staple for modern metal maps, mono streams.
 You will understand when you play the map, trust me.
 These streams are very well mapped, with the two mappers' styles not conflicting once in the map, rather complimenting each other, with several ideas shared between their sections making this map also feel more coherent.